Electron runaway in ASDEX Upgrade experiments of varying core temperature: Impact of pre-disruption temperature on runaway

-The absence of a runaway current in AUG experiments with pre-injection temperatures above 10~keV thus suggests, following above argument, that the runaway seed is lost entirely during break-up of magnetic surfaces, i.e. before avalanche multiplication significantly increases the runaway population.
+The absence of a runaway current in AUG experiments with pre-injection temperatures above 10~keV thus suggests, following the above argument, that the runaway seed is lost entirely during break-up of magnetic surfaces, i.e. before avalanche multiplication significantly increases the runaway population.
 Within \texttt{ASTRA-STRAHL}, this hypothesis cannot be tested as magnetic field line stochasticity and the associated runaway loss cannot be modelled self-consistently in this framework.
 Instead, non-linear MHD codes could be applied to investigate the existence of a transition in field line stochasticity in AUG disruptions when increasing the pre-injection temperature to above 10~keV.
+Similarly, the signals of magnetic diagnostics in AUG disruption experiments of varying core temperature should be analysed in future work regarding changes in MHD activity.

 It should be noted, that analysing AUG runaway experiments with pre-injection temperatures above 10~keV, the low number of available discharges is not sufficient to rule out the existence of a post-disruption runaway current in this temperature region.
 After all, for the discharges selected, the absence of a post-disruption runaway current is also occasionally observed for temperatures below 10~keV.
 Therefore, further experiments with strongly increased temperatures are required to confirm or disprove the general absence of a post-disruption runaway current under these conditions.